boriskurikhin/hugenumbers/README.md

 # Huge Number Adder (100%)
-Adds two numbers (positive or negative) that may have 100,000 digits!
+Adds two integers (positive or negative) that may have 100,000 digits!

 Input: